 Expand for Review Summary

-It is not only the interior specifications that make this mouse special but also it’s ultra lightweight and ambidextrous design.
+It is not only the interior specifications that make this mouse unique but also it’s ultra lightweight and ambidextrous design.
 Weighing in at only 80 grams it is exceptionally smooth to slide across the desk and every move entirely without resistance.
 Although it uses thin, lightweight materials its endoskeleton design feels incredibly sturdy and qualitative.

 The smooth lightweight design is perfectly complemented by the frankly outrageous horsepower present in this mouse.
 Its 16K Hero gaming sensor is perhaps the quickest and most precise sensor on the market and can handle up to 400 IPS and 16.000 DPI which is unheard of in a wireless mouse.